Mahmoudhamzat/NLP-Sentiment-Analysis-of-German-Coffee-Reviews/README.md

 # NLP-Sentiment-Analysis-of-German-Coffee-Reviews

-Sure!
-Here’s a detailed `README.md` template in English:

 ```markdown
 # Coffee Review Sentiment Classification Project

 Welcome to the Coffee Review Sentiment Classification Project!
 This project aims to analyze the sentiment of coffee reviews using natural language processing (NLP) techniques and machine learning.
 It relies on Python libraries such as `pandas`, `NumPy`, and `scikit-learn`, along with `spaCy` for text processing.

 ## Table of Contents
 - [Description](#description)
 - [Requirements](#requirements)
 - [Files](#files)